grisha/grisha.github.com/source/_posts/2015-03-28-on-time-series.markdown

 useless.
 The number of incoming data streams can also be large typically causing a disk seek per stream and further complicating the write situation.
-TS data also has a property where often more data is written than read because it's possible for a data point to be collected and examined only once, if ever.
+TS data also has a property where often more data is written than read because it's possible for a datapoint to be collected and examined only once, if ever.
 In short, TS is very write-heavy.